Final records released by police in Las Vegas mass shooting

 - In shutdown, national parks transformed into Wild West — heavily populated and barely supervised

+The material came with little department comment or explanation and no narrative thread.

+Clark County Sheriff Joe Lombardo declared the police investigation ended in August, saying frenzied reports of other shootings on the night of the massacre turned out to be false.

-The FBI is expected to soon release a report including a behavioral analysis of the shooter.
+The FBI is expected to soon release a report including a behavioral analysis of Paddock.